yeonsoochung/chicago-service-requests/README.md

 In this project, I developed an automated end-to-end ELT data pipeline that extracts the past two years of SR data via their API; store the data to Google Cloud Storage; load it to BigQuery for transformation with Python (Pandas); and then import the processed data to Power BI for visual analysis.

-Complementary data tables that were created manually are (1).
-Data on Chicago's sides (e.g., North Side) and community areas (e.g., Humboldt Park); and (2).
+Complementary data tables that I created manually are (1).
+Table of Chicago's sides (e.g., North Side) and community areas (e.g., Humboldt Park); and (2).
 Table of categories, subcategories, and types that service requests can fall under, which I obtained directly from the city's SR portal.

 My interactive Power BI dashboard can be viewed here (data collected on Mar.
 17, 2025):